georgelza/dockerimagebuilding/README.md

 I will also explain a little bit about my docker compose.yaml files and the Makefile's utilised.

+From the root of the project, the following commands can be executed:
+(see the root Makefile for the commands utilised).

 ### 1. Pull source images and binaries

+    - make pullall          -> pull all the source images and binaries..
-    - make pullos
+    - make pullos           -> Pull only the OS image.
-    - make pullsource
+    - make pullsource       -> Pull only the source application (Hadoop) binaries/distribution..

 ### 2. -> build-ubuntu-os-20.04

-    - make build
+    - make buildos          -> use the base OS image and add utilities.

 ### 3. -> build-ubuntu-os-openjdk11

-    - make build
+    - make buildjdk11       -> Use the image build in #2 to build the JDK image.

 ### 4. -> build-hadoop-openjdk11

+    - make buildhdfsbase    -> Build the base image used to build the HDFS cluster.
-    - make buildbase
+    - make buildhdfs        -> Build the various HDFS nodes.

-    - make build
+    - make buildall         -> Do everything above in one go.

 ### 5. Re openjdk:11.*